KlaBier/klabier.github.io/Publications.md

 classes: wide
 ---

 Please find below a list of my publications.
-This are official publications and the content is not free for download.
-They are published in paper press in Heinemann Verlag or Heise Verlag or as an Online Format
+This are official publications and the content is in the most cases not free for download.
+They are published in paper press in Heinemann Verlag, Heise Verlag or other publishing houses or as an Online Format like a screencast

 | Article:                                                     | Published:                                               |
 | ------------------------------------------------------------ | --------------------------------------------------------- |